Aircloak/aircloak/air/docs/content/ops/configuration.md

 The `driver` parameter can be one of the following: `mongodb`, `postgresql`, `mysql`, `sqlserver`, `saphana`, `sapiq`, `drill`.
 The `parameters` json, then specifies the database connection parameters.

-Some of these drivers use ODBC protocol to talk to the database.
+Some of these drivers use the ODBC protocol to talk to the database.
 These drivers are `sqlserver`, `saphana`, `sapiq` and `drill`.
 Since they rely on ODBC, they accept some additional connection parameters:

   - `encoding` which has possible values of "latin1", "unicode", "utf8", "utf16", "utf32", "utf16-big", "utf16-little", "utf32-big", "utf32-little".
   - `odbc_parameters` - ODBC specific parameters for the ODBC driver which is used to talk to the database.

-These parameters are optional, and are only required for particular installations, where the default values will not suffice.
+These parameters are optional, and are only required for particular installations, where the default values do not suffice.

 The `concurrency` field is optional and controls the amount of additional threads used for processing the selected data.
 If not present, the global setting is used.